 The Politics Core introduces students to the study of politics.
 Coursework covers political theory, comparative politics, and international relations.
 Classes stress the challenges of globalization as well as focus on how politics, economics, and business interact at the international level.

 The Social Impact Core is a four-course sequence focusing on issues of personal and professional ethics; corporate social responsibility; the role of law in business and commerce; and the interconnections between corporations, markets, cultures, governments, and our global society.
 Coursework emphasizes writing, debate, and discussion.
 Students take 'Organizational Communication and Its Social Context' during sophomore year as part of the four-course Social Impact Core.

 Liberal Arts Core, the cornerstone of the Stern curriculum, is a solid grounding in the liberal arts and sciences.
 For students in the BPE Program, the Liberal Arts Core includes five courses designed to hone critical reading and writing skills, promote creative and logical thinking and heighten cultural awareness, with a focus on the regions in which students will study abroad.
 The Liberal Arts Core includes courses in writing, literature, natural science, calculus, statistics, and European & Asian history.

 University Electives in the liberal arts completes the undergraduate degree requirements.
-Students have eight University Elective courses which can be used to pursue a minor, fulfill the BPE foreign-language requirement or to sample a wide range of courses that align to professional or personal interests.
+Students have the opportunity to pursue elective courses, which can be used to pursue a minor, fulfill the BPE foreign-language requirement or to sample a wide range of courses that align to professional or personal interests